Kate was in navy and royal blue for today’s activities at the Commonwealth Games.

 They were given a tour of the recreation facilities for the athletes, where William played video games with some of the Welsh women’s hockey team.All three moved on to the village green where they heard a performance of the Games’ anthem for Unicef from a group of local school children.

-Many of the children seen playing above are part of East40, a choir from schools in Glasgow’s East End.
-Here you see little Kacey Armstronge giving Kate a teddy bear that is a gift for Prince George.
+Many of the children the royals met are part of East40, a choir from schools in Glasgow’s East End.
+Here you see little Kacey Armstrong giving Kate a teddy bear that is a gift for Prince George.

 Throughout the Glasgow 2014 Games, UNICEF has been leading sessions for athletes and the public drawing attention to the Put Children First appeal which aims to reach every child in Scotland and around the Commonwealth.

 The Duke and Duchess of Cambridge and Prince Harry then joined the children in playing three traditional games enjoyed by young people from different countries across the Commonwealth.

 HRH the Duchess of Cambridge enjoyed a game from the Caribbean with the children although she said, “This is much harder than it looks!”

 Kate and William played a game of table football with athletes.

 A photo posted on Twitter by Street Soccer Scotland founder David Duke prompted us to ask “best photobomb ever?“, as it features Princes Harry & William, the Duchess of Cambridge, and Mr. Bolt again, all behind Mr. Duke.

 (Fear not, your correspondent stands corrected and now grasps the distinction between a “photobomb” and a “selfie”.)